 Configurable and customizable rules

-Configuration history of AWS resources
+Configuration history of Amazon Web Services resources

 Configuration history of software

-AWS Config enables you to record software configuration changes within your Amazon EC2 instances and servers running on-premises, as well as servers and Virtual Machines in environments provided by other cloud providers.
+Amazon Config enables you to record software configuration changes within your Amazon EC2 instances and servers running on-premises, as well as servers and Virtual Machines in environments provided by other cloud providers.
 With Config, you gain visibility into operating system (OS) configurations, system-level updates, installed applications, network configuration and more.
 Config also provides a history of OS and system-level configuration changes alongside infrastructure configuration changes recorded for EC2 instances.

 Resource relationships tracking